Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/1-episodes.md

 The manager concedes that the situation does not have an ambiguous resolution.
 No transformation follows despite the earlier suggestion which was considered valid by part of the team.

-The next fragment is familiar from daily `03`, presented earlier in section \ref{segments-in-depth}.
+The next fragment is familiar from daily `03`, presented earlier in section \ref{typical-segments}.
 A developer is explaining a failure discovered in production.
 Previous to this point in the discussion, the developer has taken measures to address a concern by a product owner and announced to the team that work items that are *fires* but related to *modules* shall be presented in the "module continuum" board.
 This new method conflicts with the way the team has previously modelled the timeliness requirements of fires as opposed to other tasks, and represents a tertiary contradiction.

 #### Daily 03, `PRIORITY LANE`